 Status updtate: There is some good news!
 After a lot of trying and testing the RFC1144 header compression I was able to set up a compressed connection with my K800i the first time.
 It actually seems to work fine.
 I now have to clean a few things up now and we also need an implementation for properly store and manage the compression entities.

-#27 Updated by dexter over 2 years ago
+#27 Updated by dexter about 3 years ago

 Status update: Started to implement the compression entity handling.
 The SNDCP-XID code has to be able to update/delete compression entites and the compressor has to be able to query the current compression state, the PCOMP-Indexes and so on...
 Its half way implemented now, but not yet active.

-#28 Updated by dexter over 2 years ago
+#28 Updated by dexter about 3 years ago

 Status update: The code to handle the compression entities is now done.
 The compression state is now completely handled.
 Also cleaned up the debug log messages.
 It now uses proper LOGP messages.